chris7444/ansible-docker-ucp/README.md

 **Figure 32.** Locate vmdk and vmdf files

-Move these two files to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` in the same datastore.
+You need to move these two files to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` in the same datastore.
 Right click on the `.vmdk` file and choose `Move to...' as shown in Figure 33.

 ![Move files][moveto]
 **Figure 33.** Move files

+Set the destination folder to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` as shown in Figure 34.

+![Move to destination][destination]
+**Figure 34.** Move to destination

 # Solution Lifecycle Management